Koch, Theodore

 Later I became a supplier to antique aircraft refurbishers making unique individual hardware pieces."

-Found in 52 Collections and/or Records:
+Found in 92 Collections and/or Records:

-Document Type: Sales Material (Technical)
+Document Type: Sales and marketing (Promotional).

 Purpose: Sales and marketing.